Smart Timing Synchronization for Small Data Transmission: System Model

-where $\Delta d$ indicates the difference in the UE-BS distances between the current and the previous UE locations, its PUR transmission may interfere with UEs using adjacent resources.
+where $\Delta d$ indicates the difference in the UE-base station distances between the current and the previous UE locations, its CG-SDT may interfere with UEs using adjacent resources.
 Consider an example of UE movement as shown in Fig.~\ref{fig:ue_positions}.
-At two different time instances (for example, at two PUR transmission instances), the UE is located at $\ell_1$ and $\ell_2$ that are at distances of $d_1$ and $d_2$ from the BS.
+At two different time instances (for example, at two CG-SDT instances), the UE is located at $\ell_1$ and $\ell_2$ that are at distances of $d_1$ and $d_2$ from the base station\footnote{Note that $d_1$ and $d_2$ represent straight-line distances between the UE and base station when the UE is at $\ell_1$ and $\ell_2$, respectively.
+This is equal to the distance traversed by the signal in an LOS environment.
+In an NLOS environment, the distances indicate the path lengths traversed by the signal and may be approximated as the UE-base station separations.}, respectively.
 In this scenario,

-and not the distance between $\ell_2$ and $\ell_1$\footnote{Note that $d_1$ and $d_2$ represent straight-line distances between the UE and BS when the UE is at $\ell_1$ and $\ell_2$, respectively.
-This is equal to the distance traversed by the signal in an LOS environment.
-In an NLOS environment, the distances indicate the path lengths traversed by the signal and may be approximated as the UE-BS separations.}.

-TAs are provided and updated by the BS in quantized amounts.
+TAs are provided and updated by the base station in quantized amounts.
 The quantized version of the TA, $\tau_\text{q}$, can be represented as